A 21st Century Electricity System

 • Needs market distorting special financial instruments for any infrastructure-scale investment, which in turn greatly reduces the scope and roles of the markets for energy and the various services.

-A 21st century regulatory and contractual framework must be designed around renewables and storage (with or without nuclear) supported by distributed generation and storage, interconnectors and Demand Side Response.
+A 21st century electricity system and regulatory and contractual framework must be designed around renewables and storage (with or without nuclear) supported by distributed generation and storage, interconnectors and Demand Side Response.
 It must also:

 • Control and preferably prevent further growth in the overall cost of energy;